Head and Neck Melanoma

 This study also supports the hypotheses of sequential metastasis of melanoma from the primary site to the regional nodes prior to other distant areas.
 It also suggests that there is a narrow window of time during which nodal micrometastases are isolated sufficiently that their removal prevents further dissemination.

-A rare from of melanoma that occurs primarliy in the nasal cavity and sinuses or in the oral cavity.
+A rare from of head and neck melanoma that occurs primarliy in the nasal cavity and sinuses or, more rarely, in the oral cavity.
 Margins are limited by the surrounding structures and by the functional and cosmetic impact that wide surgical resections have.
 Regional lymph nodes are rarely involved in nasal cavity lesions but ELND is recommended in oral cavity lesions as occult metaststic rates are in the order of 30%.